walkawayy/TR2X/COMMANDS.md

 - `/heal`
   Tough day, Lara?
 Heals our girl back to full health.

+- `/flip`
+  `/flip off`
+  `/flip on`
+  Switches the global flipmap on or off, turning the reality around you on its head.

 - `/fly`
   Turns on the fly cheat.
 Why even walk?